Love (TV series)

 Love is an American romantic comedy-drama television series created by Judd Apatow, Lesley Arfin, and Paul Rust.
 The series stars Rust, Gillian Jacobs, Mike Mitchell, and Claudia O'Doherty.
 Netflix originally ordered two seasons of the show.
 The first 10-episode season was made available on February 19, 2016, and a 12-episode second season premiered on March 10, 2017.
 Netflix renewed the series for a third season one month prior to the second-season premiere.
 On December 15, 2017, Netflix announced that the third season would be its last.
 Season 3 premiered on March 9, 2018.

 Summary

-The series is presented as a "down-to-earth look at dating", exploring male and female perspectives on romantic relationships through the characters Mickey and Gus, played by Jacobs and Rust, respectively.
-Mickey and Gus are two untrustworthy people, each with significant emotional baggage, attempting to build a trusting relationship with each other; Mickey is an alcoholic, a love/sex addict, a pot stirrer, and someone who tends to be dishonest with herself and others, while Gus is awkward, emotionally needy, oblivious to social cues, and prone to occasional outbursts when things do not go his way.
+The series is presented as a "down-to-earth look at dating", exploring male and female perspectives on romantic relationships through the characters Mickey and Gus, played by Jacobs and Rust.
+Mickey and Gus are two untrustworthy people, each with significant emotional baggage, attempting to build a trusting relationship with each other; Mickey is an alcoholic, a love/sex addict, a pot stirrer, and someone who tends to be dishonest with herself and others, while Gus is awkward, emotionally needy, oblivious to social cues, and prone to outbursts when things do not go his way.